DanielVenturini/vigilant-lamp/README.md

 }
 ```

-because this is an NPM time standart.
+because this is an NPM time standard.

-Then, tipe
+Then, type

 ```bash
 lamp package.json